vikram-raj/golang-health-check/README.md

 # Golang Health Check
-Booster demonstrating health checks and recovery using the kubernetes/openshift `liveliness` and `readiness` probes.
+A booster demonstrating health checks and recovery using the kubernetes/openshift `liveliness` and `readiness` probes.